 Form a taxable entity

 You, along with any partners, must first create a corporation that will later become the REIT.
 Since certain requirements still have to be met, the corporation is often set up as a management company.
-This is the best time to put a specific operating agreement in place between you and any partners.
+This is the best time to put a specific operating agreement in place among you and any partners.
 The agreement will determine how the company will be managed moving forward.

-Draft a private placement memorandum (PPM)
+Draft a private placement memorandum

 You should enlist an attorney to help with this part.
 The private placement memorandum (PPM) will provide very specific details of the company.
 Some of them will include:

-• Profiles of the management team.
+- Profiles of the management team

-• The company's financial information.
+- The company's financial information

-• How profits will be distributed.
+- How profits will be distributed

-• Rules for how investors can sell their shares.
+- Rules for how investors can sell their shares

-• Agreement between the company and investors.
+- Agreement between the company and investors

 Find investors

 Your company will need at least 100 investors to be classified as a REIT.
-You don't necessarily need to get all 100 up front since the IRS only requires you to meet that threshold by the beginning of the REIT's second tax year.
-However, losing your REIT status for not having enough investors would be bad for investor relations.
-Most REIT startups will get commitments from at least 100 investors before moving forward.
+You don't necessarily need to get all 100 up front since the IRS requires you to meet that threshold only by the beginning of the REIT's second tax year.

 Convert your management company into a REIT

-Once you're ready to move forward with your REIT startup, you'll need to change your company's structure from a management company to a REIT and amend the certificate of incorporation you filed.
+Once you're ready to move forward with your REIT start-up, you'll need to change your company's structure from a management company to a REIT and amend the certificate of incorporation you filed.

 Maintain compliance

 Starting a REIT isn't a one-and-done deal.
-You must continue to qualify in order to receive the same tax treatment.
+You must continue to qualify to receive the same tax treatment.
+The ongoing requirements for a REIT are:

-• Pay 90% of the REIT's taxable income to investors in dividends.
+- Pay 90% of the REIT's taxable income to investors in dividends.

-• At least 75% of the REIT's gross income must come from rental income or mortgage interest.
+- At least 75% of the REIT's gross income must come from rental income or mortgage interest.

-• A maximum of 5% of the REIT's income can be from nonqualifying sources such as service fees or other types of business income.
+- A maximum of 5% of the REIT's income can be from nonqualifying sources such as service fees or other types of business income.

-Of course, this isn't an all-inclusive list.
+This isn't an all-inclusive list.
 The IRS provides a full list of the requirements to be taxed as a REIT.

 Taking it public